DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 As I compiled this evidence, one question kept me awake at night: If we are a domesticated species bred to serve advanced Reges, and those Reges have been systematically eliminated through resets, who is running the management system now?

 The answer, I realized, lay in understanding the original architects of the domestication program.
-I had to trace the evidence back to its source - back to the beings who first arrived on Earth and began the systematic modification of human consciousness.
+I had to trace the evidence back to its source—back to the Reges who first arrived on Earth and began the systematic modification of human consciousness.

 That investigation would reveal the deepest truth about human nature and our place in a cosmos far stranger and more managed than we ever imagined.

 You are not the product of natural evolution.
-You are the result of a million-year breeding program designed to create a species of permanent children who would serve as consciousness vehicles for beings far more advanced than anything you can imagine.
+You are the result of a million-year breeding program designed to create a species of permanent children who would serve as consciousness vehicles for Reges far more advanced than anything you can imagine.

 The question is: what are you going to do with this knowledge?